F365-X/ragweaver/README.md

 ## **About .ragignore (English)**

-Ragweaver uses .ragignore files to determine which files and directories should be ignored during processing.
+ragweaver uses .ragignore files to determine which files and directories should be ignored during processing.
 Here's how it works:

 - **Pattern Matching:** Each line in the .ragignore file represents a single pattern.
 - **Comments:** Lines starting with \# are treated as comments and ignored.